 The Bottom Line

 If you can focus on having the majority of your diet come from real whole foods that are as close to their natural state, and have no nutrition labels you will be in a really good place.

 We also know that never buying packaged foods is not an option for the majority of us, and that's totally okay, just be mindful of what is in the food you're buying and consuming, look for packaged foods with ingredients you recognize and can actually picture in your head and treat pre made packaged food as an add on to your diet, not your entire diet.

-Enjoy - @tubify
+Stay Healthy - @tubify